Click HERE for the Liturgical Ministries page.

 - Eucharistic Exposition – Wednesdays from 10:00 a.m. to Benediction at 6:15 p.m.
 Volunteers are needed to make sure someone is present at all times.
 Contact: Mary Anne Gronotte (341-6214).

 - Mary Mondays – This is a women's prayer ministry that gathers on the 2nd Monday of each month at 8:30 a.m. in the Blessed Sacrament Church Undercroft to offer intentions and pray the rosary.
 Please consider starting your week with us as we bring our intentions to our Blessed Mother.
 Open to ALL women of ALL ages from Blessed Sacrament and our surrounding community.
-Due to family vacations and other summer activities, Mary Mondays takes a hiatus in the summer and will resume on September 10th.
-The babysitting room will be open for little ones.
-Contact: Anita Wagner (513-324-9144 or firstname.lastname@example.org).
+(The babysitting room will be open for little ones).
+Prayer intentions or questions can be directed to Anita Wagner at 513-324-9144 (cell) or firstname.lastname@example.org

 - Ministry of Praise – This is a group of individuals, either over the age of 55 or home-bound, who minister to the community by making a commitment to pray for the needs of the parish every day.
 Members receive the monthly Reflections mailing to assist them in their prayers.
 Contact the parish office if interested in participating.
 Click HERE for the current issue of Reflections.

 - Mustard Seed Community – a Charismatic Prayer Group – This diocesan group meets monthly in the BSC Parish Center on the third Tuesday, 7:00 – 8:45 p.m.
 Contact: Blaine Comfort (578-0133).